-Medicare Part D is a federal program to subsidize the costs of prescription drugs for Medicare beneficiaries in the United States.
-This benefit is administered private insurance companies that are then reimbursed by the Centers for Medicare and Medicaid Services (CMS).
+Medicare Part D is a federal program to subsidize the cost of prescription drugs for Medicare beneficiaries in the United States.
+This benefit is administered through private insurance companies which are then reimbursed by the Centers for Medicare and Medicaid Services (CMS).
 Part D plans only cover prescriptions, both generic and name-brand.
 No other benefits are provided with a Part D plan.

-You can enroll for Part D Prescription Drug Coverage when you become eligible at age 65, or during the open enrollment period as described below.
+You can enroll for Part D Prescription Drug Coverage when you become eligible at age 65, or during the open enrollment period.

-The Annual Coordinated Election Period occurs October 15 through December 7 of every year.
+The Annual Enrollment Election Period runs from October 15 through December 7 of every year.
 During this time, you may enroll in or change Medicare Prescription Drug Plans under the following qualifications: